The Society of Classical Poets: The Keystone Scops

 work for de Anza and his lethal charges.
 How many other women and children did

-men under de Anza's command kill in his lifetime of campaigning?
+men under de Anza's command kill, in his years of campaigning?

-When another poet, James Tweedie, questioned Mac's use of "savages"
+When James Tweedie questioned Mac's use of "savages"

-and "barbarians" to describe Native Americans, Mac was ready to set
+and "barbarians" to describe Native Americans, Mac was quick to set

 him straight: "To address your question about the savages, I can assure you that only my Puebloan

 ancestors, by embracing the Catholic faith, were able to progress along the path